mkadve/travel-plans/README.md

 This is a simple CRUD application built using the MEAN (Express, Angular, Node.js) stack.

 ## How To Run
+Prerequiestes are Angular cli, NODE and NPM
-Move to client directory and run ng serve.
+Move to client directory and run npm install and ng serve.
 It will run on port 4200 <br />
-Move to server directory and run node app.
+Move to server directory and run npm install and node app.
 It will run on port 8080 <br />

 Now you can search by city and find plans according to it.<br />